olliw42/mLRS-docu/docs/MTX.md

 - Rx Snd RcChannel = rc override

-Note: It is recommended to use the CRSF protocol for the RC data, since you get benefits like better link statistics that are not available when sending the RC data via MAVLink.
+Note: It is recommended to use the CRSF protocol for the RC data, since you get benefits like lower latency and better link statistics that are not available when sending the RC data via MAVLink.

 ## ArduPilot Setup

 ### MAVLink Serial Port

 - SERIALx_BAUD:
-    - 57 for 31 Hz, 50 Hz
+    - 57 for 31 Hz and 50 Hz modes
-    - 38 for 19 Hz (57 works very well too, only parameter download is slower)
+    - 38 for 19 Hz mode (57 works very well too, only parameter download is slower)
-    - 230 for FLRC
+    - 230 for FLRC mode
 - SERIALx_PROTOCOL = 2 (important, do not use MAVLink v1!)
 - SERIALx_OPTIONS = 0